Contributing to Anesthesia Training in Zambia

-To address the low number of anesthesia practitioners in the country, among other interventions, in 2017 the government of the Republic of Zambia produced a “National Surgical, Obstetric, and Anaesthesia Strategic Plan (NSOASP) Year 2017-2021,” whose theme is, “achieving universal health coverage through safe, affordable, and timely surgery, obstetrics, and anaesthesia.”
+To address the low number of anesthesia practitioners in the country, among other interventions, in 2017 the government of the Republic of Zambia produced a “National Surgical, Obstetric, and Anesthesia Strategic Plan (NSOASP) Year 2017-2021,” whose theme is, “achieving universal health coverage through safe, affordable, and timely surgery, obstetrics, and anesthesia.”
 One of the things stipulated in the national strategic plan is that the government of the Republic of Zambia seeks to increase the number of anesthesia providers in the country by carrying out physician anesthetist and non-physician anesthetist training.

 Considering that there is a need for the students to be exposed to the various parts of anesthesia, and also in light of the fact that the Beit CURE Hospital is well stocked with modern anesthesia equipment, CURE Zambia has opened its doors for some students to come for practical training.
 “We give them an opportunity to see the equipment being used and learn how to use some of it, as well as see some of the procedures they have just heard about,” says Dr. Anthony Chisakula, CURE Zambia’s head of anesthesia.
 “We have an acute pain service, so they are learning the principles of acute pain management.
 We show them what to use, what medication we give, what dosages to give.
 That is the reason why we are offering these students from Chainama College of Health Sciences an opportunity to come for a ten weeks internship with us.”